 Over recent years, climate change has been a big concern in the UK.
-Exhaust emissions from road transport contributed to 21% of UK greenhouse gas emissions (GHG emissions) in 2017, according to Office for National Statistics - UK Environmental Accounts.
+Exhaust emissions from road transport contributed to a large number of UK greenhouse gas emissions (GHG emissions).

 Regulations are becoming increasingly strict to combat the amount of GHG emissions emitted from road transport.
 Car manufacturers are having to make adaptations to the designs of their vehicles to meet the stringent limits.